yehia67/documentation/hub/0.1/how-to-guides/install-the-signing-server.md

 	sudo nano /etc/supervisor/conf.d/signing.conf
 	```

-7. Add the following lines to the signing.conf file:
+7. Add the following lines to the signing.conf file.
+Change the value of the `user` field, and make sure that the paths in the `command`, `directory`, `stderr_logfile`, and `stdout_logfile` field are correct.

 	```shell
 	[program:hub]